jennyhedley/digital-writing-2025/class-handbook.md

 Your presentation should be presented as a slideshow e.g. Powerpoint, narrated and contextualised by you.

-Your presentation should be 7 minutes long.
+Your presentation should be 7 minutes long including time for class discussion.

 Afterwards, please upload to Canvas.